 Our journey to Regenerative Tourism:

-We have been living and breathing tourism & hospitality for many years (see our About Us section) and have experienced first hand the positive and negative impacts the industry can have on the world.
+We have been living and breathing travel and tourism for many years (see our About Us section) and have experienced first hand the positive and negative impacts tourism can have on the world.

-So when the time came to plan and launch our own adventure tour company, it was imperative we were a force for good and put an environmental and community purpose before profit in every aspect of what we do whilst also providing outstanding adventurous experiences to our guests.
+So in 2020, when the time came to plan and launch our own adventure tour company, it was imperative we were a force for good and put an environmental and community purpose before profit in every aspect of what we do whilst also providing outstanding experiences to our guests.

 Our Impact Plan & Promise